spook/init-service/README.md

     init-service disable foo-daemon # Make it not start at boot init-service remove foo-daemon  # Remove it completly init-service status foo-daemon  # Show its status

+## Installation

+### From Source

+To install this module from source, unpack the distribution, then run the following commands:

+	perl Makefile.PL
+	make
+	sudo make test
+	sudo make install

+Note that the tests are also run sudo; this is to fully test the installation and removal of a dummy service.
+If not run as root, then only a subset of tests will be run.

+### From .deb package

+Install the package as you would any other Debian package:

+    sudo dpkg -i init-service-XXYYZZ.deb

+### From .rpm package

+Install the package as you would any other RPM package:

+    sudo rpm -ivh init-service-XXYYZZ.rpm

+### Manual Install

+There's not much to this package: a Perl module and a Perl main-program.
+Look for the Init::Service module (Service.pm) and put it, with its parent 'Init' directory in your normal Perl library location.
+For example (your destination will vary):

+    cp -r ./lib/Init  /usr/local/share/perl/5.22.1/
+    chmod 0444 /usr/local/share/perl/5.22.1/Init/Service.pm

+Then for the "main" program, the init-service script:

+    cp ./bin/init-service  /usr/local/bin/
+    chmod 0755 /usr/local/bin/init-service

+You may also want to build the man pages from the POD at the bottom of each of the above two files; use `pod2man` then place in the usual
+locations:

+    /usr/local/man/man1/init-service.1p
+    /usr/local/man/man3/Init::Service.3pm

 ## Usage
 ```